Resources

 What Is Refinancing?

-Refinancing sounds like simply applying to change the terms of a loan in your favor, but actually, the initial loan is paid in full, and a new, second loan with better terms is acquired.
-Because it’s a new loan application, the refinancing process requires the borrower to collect all the essential financial documents, similar to the original loan, and an appraisal for the property’s current value.
+Because it’s a new loan application, the refinancing process requires the borrower to collect the same essential financial documents as for the original loan and to obtain an appraisal of the property’s current value.

-To apply, you’ll need to round up the latest versions of:
+To apply, gather the latest versions of:

 • Financial assets such as retirement and savings accounts